Since it acquired YouTube 14 years ago, Google has kept quiet about how much the video platform brings in. Last week, though, that silence was broken.

 Combine your video ads with post-click landing pages

 The enormous and diverse audience of YouTube makes it the best place for digital advertisers to capitalize on the power of video ads.
 But even with narrow targeting, that message is lost if brands do not drive their audiences to a personalized post-click landing page.

-If you are narrowing your targeting on YouTube, which you should be to reach an audience that finds your ad relevant, you must also create a post-click experience based on your ad targeting parameters.
+If you are narrowing your targeting on YouTube, which you should be to reach an audience that finds your ad relevant, you must also create a post-click landing page based on your ad targeting parameters.
 Otherwise, your ad is not relevant to the people who click it.
-Every audience needs its own dedicated post-click experience.
+Every audience needs its own dedicated post-click landing page.
 Find out how to create them at scale with a demo from Instapage.